eclipse-hono/hono/site/content/deployment/openshift.md

 * HTTP REST adapter (service and deployment)
 * MQTT adapter (service and deployment)

-In order to start deploy the Qpid Dispath Router, the following resources needs to be created.
+In order to start deploy the Qpid Dispatch Router, the following resources needs to be created.

 ~~~sh
 $ oc create -f <path-to-repo>/hono/dispatchrouter/target/fabric8/dispatch-router-svc.yml